 TM44 Inspection Regulations: What, when and how..

-All existing air conditioning systems with an effective rated cooling output of more than 12kW needs a Statutory TM44 Inspection every 5 years, or within 5 years from the systems commissioning date.
+In England and Wales all existing air conditioning systems with an effective rated cooling output of more than 12kW needs a Statutory TM44 Inspection every 5 years, or within 5 years from the systems commissioning date.

 Why choose us for compliance with the TM44 inspection certificate Regulations?